devindazzle/TMXParser/README.md

-# TMXParser is a TMX parser for SpriteKit written in Swift.
+# TMXParser is a TMX parser written in Swift.
 It supports Swift 2.0 and up.

 TMXParser will parse TMX files created with [Tiled Map Editor](http://www.mapeditor.org/) so that you will be able to easily create the tiles and objects for your game.